-- Rate of Interest for new long-term obligations is assumed to be 3% plus bank bonding fees. - Assumed Inflation Rate is 2%. - Payments on Bridge Bonds reflect an 80% contribution by the State of New Hampshire.
+- Rate of Interest for new long-term obligations is assumed to be 3% plus bank bonding fees. - Assumed Inflation Rate is 2.5%.
+While the current rate of inflation is higher, the committee has held to its previous inflation adjustment rate and will re-evaluate economic conditions for next year's planning. - Payments on Bridge Bonds reflect an 80% contribution by the State of New Hampshire.